-Fixed asset investments are initially measured at transaction price excluding transaction costs, and are subsequently measured at fair value at each reporting date.
-Changes in fair value are recognised in net income/(expenditure) for the year.
+Fixed asset investments are initially measured at transaction price excluding transaction costs, and are subsequently measured at fair value at each reporting date unless fair value cannot be measured reliably in which case it is measured at cost less impairment.
+Changes in fair value are recognised in net income/ (expenditure) for the year.
 Transaction costs are expensed as incurred.